 Personal Use of the Property

-Remember, personal use of the property doesn’t forfeit the property’s status as a rental 100% of the year, so long as you don’t stay at the property for ‘personal use or benefit’ for more than 14 days or 10% of the total days it was rented to 3rd parties.
+Remember, personal use of the property doesn’t forfeit the property’s status as a rental 100% of the year.
+As long as you don’t stay at the property for “personal use or benefit” for more than 14 days or 10% of the total days it was rented to 3rd parties.
 It’s important to think about strategy!
 Remember, if you are staying at the property in order to work on it, take good notes.
 The notes should be of your activities and tasks you complete.
 That way those days you stay at the property you won’t have to consider them “personal use”.

 IMPORTANT: When you incur “fix up days” staying at your short-term rental working on the property, this also unlocks the write-offs for travel, dining, auto, and tools while you work on your short-term rental.

 I don’t want to see any “personal use” of the property.
 You’re always going to be there to work on the property – Right?

 In sum, knowing how your short-term rentals are taxed provides multiple benefits.
 A little bit of tax planning can go a long way in making sure you save on your taxes.